Saturday, July 22, 2023

 Tattooed Forever

-Not too long ago, I was waiting in line at a local store and found myself standing beside a young man who had a tattoo of Jesus on his arm.
+Not too long ago, I was waiting in line at a local store and found myself standing beside a young man who bore a tattoo of an image of Jesus on his arm.
 Of course, I couldn't help myself.
 I said, "I like your tattoo; tell me about it.
 You're a Christian, I'm assuming."

 His answer struck me, but I understood it all too well.
 He smiled a bit and said, "I'm trying."